vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 In the case of the Governance token the party may also have staked balances

+When listing markets in a breakdown it may good to see a total exposure to a market, that is then broken down by Margin and Bond

 All part accounts should be displayed as an [asset balance](#asset-balances) with the appropriate number of decimal places.

 ## Transaction hash